Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Introduction

-As indicated above, the proof of the well-posedness the the IBVP for Dirichlet boundary data does not proceed by using a suitable gauge reduction to a hyperbolic IBVP for which one can apply a standard, existing theory of well-posedness; in fact we believe that such an approach is not feasible.
+As indicated above, the proof of the well-posedness of the IBVP for Dirichlet boundary data does not proceed by using a suitable gauge reduction to a hyperbolic IBVP for which one can apply a standard, existing theory of well-posedness; in fact we believe that such an approach is not feasible.
 Instead, due to essential loss-of-derivative issues associated with Dirichlet boundary data, we use the Nash-Moser implicit function theorem in Frechet spaces to prove that well-posedness at the linear level implies well-posedness at the nonlinear level.
 This requires of course a considerable detailed analysis of the linearized problem.

 A brief summary of the contents of the paper is as follows.
 In \S 2, we introduce preliminary material needed for the work to follow.
 Due to the use of Nash-Moser, this section is quite extensive, in particular with regard to the exact choices of spaces involved as well as compatibility conditions at the corner $\Si$.
-In \S 3, we derive the basic equations for the boundary data not part of the Dirichlet boundary data and prove localized existence theorems (Theorems \ref{modexist} and \ref{Direxist}) for both modified boundary data and Dirichlet boundary data.
-In \S 4, perhaps the most important section, we derive the apriori energy estimates for the linear problem which are crucial in order to be able to apply the nonlinear Nash-Moser theory.
-These energy estimates are then globalized (in space) in \S 5, leading to the use of the Nash-Moser theory and proof of Theorem \ref{mainthm} in \S 6.
-In \S 7, we conclude with several remarks, including a discussion of the $2+1$ dimensional case and discuss examples where well-posedness breaks down.
+In \S 3, we derive the basic equations for the boundary data not part of the Dirichlet boundary data.
+Using these equations, we then derive the local apriori energy estimates for the (shifted) linearized problem which are crucial in order to be able to apply the nonlinear Nash-Moser theory.
+This is first used to construct local linearized solutions to the Dirichlet IBVP in \S 5.
+The results of \S 4-\S 5 are then globalized (in space) to the compact setting $(M, g)$ in \S 6.
+The Nash-Moser theory is then employed to prove the main result, Theorem \ref{mainthm} in \S 7.
+In \S 8, we conclude with several remarks, including a discussion of the $2+1$ dimensional case and present examples where well-posedness of the Dirichlet IBVP breaks down.
 Finally in the Appendix we prove several (less important) technical results not given in detail in the main text.

+{\bf Acknowledgments:} We thank D. Anninos, D. Galante, C. Maneerat, D. Marolf and E. Silverstein for interesting discussions related to this work.